 - Add the audio track as a 'Virtual' WooCommerce product.

 - Now, install Woo's official Follow Ups plugin.
-Use it to create a email that will be sent to customers after they purchase this specific product.
-The email should contain a link to the password protected page where you have embedded the non-downloadable audio track.
+Use it to create an email that will be sent to customers after they purchase this specific product.
+The email should contain a link to the password-protected page where you have embedded the non-downloadable audio track.
 It should also contain the password so that they can unlock the hidden page.

 Repeat this process for each audio product.